rossant/galry/README.md

 been successfully tested on Windows, Linux and MacOS systems as of now).
 That being said, please feel
 free to download the library and take a look to the documentation.

-The `master` branch contains the latest "stable" version, whereas the development version is in the `dev` branch.

 The [installation page](https://github.com/rossant/galry/wiki/Installation)
 also contains details on how to install Galry.